Piney Ridge reaches corrective action agreement for treatment center

 PINEY RIDGE, Ark.
-(KNWA) — The Piney Ridge Treatment Center now has a timetable to correct its management after multiple violations.
+(KFTA) — The Piney Ridge Treatment Center now has a timetable to correct its management after multiple violations.

 According to records from the Department of Human Services that KNWA obtained, a formal corrective action agreement between the treatment center and the Division of Child Care and Early Childhood Education will be in effect for six months.